 \section{Abstract}

 The three-dimensional bin packing problem (3D-BPP) is a longstanding challenge in operations research and logistics.
-Classical heuristics and constructive methods can generate packings quickly, but often fail to address industrial constraints such as stability, balance, and handling feasibility.
-Metaheuristics such as genetic algorithms (GAs) provide flexibility and the ability to optimize across multiple objectives; however, pure GA approaches frequently struggle with efficiency, parameter sensitivity, and scalability to industrial order sizes.
-This gap is especially evident when scaling to real-world pallet dimensions, where even state-of-the-art algorithms often fail to achieve robust, deployable solutions.
-We propose a KPI-driven GA-based pipeline for industrial 3D-BPP that integrates key performance indicators (KPIs) directly into a multi-objective fitness function.
-The methodology combines a layer-based chromosome representation with domain-specific operators and constructive heuristics to balance efficiency and feasibility.
-On the BED-BPP benchmark of 1,500 real-world orders, our Hybrid-GA pipeline consistently outperforms heuristic- and learning-based state-of-the-art methods, achieving up to 35\% higher space utilization and 15–20\% stronger surface support, with lower variance across orders.
-These improvements come at modest runtime cost but remain feasible for batch-scale deployment, yielding stable, balanced, and space-efficient packings.
+While classical heuristics and constructive methods can generate packings efficiently, they often fail to satisfy industrial requirements such as stability, balance, and handling feasibility.
+Metaheuristics such as genetic algorithms (GAs) offer greater flexibility, but pure GA approaches frequently struggle with efficiency, parameter sensitivity, and scalability to industrial order sizes.
+These limitations are particularly evident at real-world pallet dimensions, where even state-of-the-art methods often fail to produce robust, deployable solutions.
+We propose a KPI-guided GA-based pipeline for industrial 3D-BPP that integrates key performance indicators (KPIs) directly into a scalarized fitness function.
+The method combines a layer-based chromosome representation, domain-specific operators, and constructive heuristics to balance efficiency and feasibility.
+On the BED-BPP benchmark of 1,500 real-world orders, our GENPACK pipeline consistently outperforms heuristic and learning-based baselines, achieving up to 35\% higher space utilization and 15--20\% stronger surface support, while exhibiting lower variance across orders.
+These gains come at a modest runtime cost but remain practical for batch-scale deployment, yielding stable, balanced, and space-efficient packings.